shaib/pycon-il-2025/README.md

 for the styling -- these create watchers which update the output as you change the source files.

+### Deployment

+This repo is set up to deploy by Github Actions, to a GitHub Pages page.
+On the main repo, this gets deployed to https://hamakor.github.io/pycon-il-2024/ which is proxied from https://pycon.org.il/2024 .
+For this proxy to work well, the `SITEURL` setting points to that latter URL, rather than directly to the GitHub Pages (as usual with Pelican, in publishing we set the URLs to absolute and not relative).

+The deploy operation is defined to trigger only on pushes to `main`.

+The configuration settings are defined in `website_2024/pelicanconf.py` (for development) and `publishconf.py` (for "production").

+Note that all explanations about Github here are valid at the time written, but Github may change their UI, or the way Pages and Actions work.

+#### Alternate Deployment

+The trivial case where you'd want an alternate deployment is when preparing changes in the website contents.
+Then, the only thing you really need to change is the `SITEURL`.
+The Github Action is set to read this from a Github Environment Variable `PLCN_SITEURL`, so you can just set that to your Github Pages site URL.

+To set environment variables in Github, go to your repository settings, select "Secrets and variables" (under "Security"), and in the submenu choose "Actions".

+In case you want your deployment to include the Speakers page, you also need to set two further variables: `PRETALX_API_TOKEN` and `PRETALX_EVENT_NAME`.
+They will fill the roles of `<api-token>` and `<event-slug>`, as described above.

+Note that these are all defined as variables, not secrets.
+This is generally OK -- variables are only visible to people who have access to your repo settings, and the log of actions (where the token is printed) is also not publicly accessible.

+In case you want your deployment to include other configuration changes which should not be part of the main deployment, you can put them in a file `alternateconf.py` next to `pelicanconf.py` and `publishconf.py`; definitions from `alternateconf.py` will override those from `publishconf.py` (which, in turn, inherit and override those in `pelicanconf.py`).
+The `alternateconf.py` file does not exist in the main branch, in order to make it easy to keep a separate branch in which it is added (and which you can then push to `main` on your own repo).

 ## Content

 Pages are in `website_2024/content/pages`, and are written in